tomvalorsa/python-course/session-2.md

 These are thought questions - there are probably several right answers.

-- How can a function make your code shorter?
+- How can using a function make your code shorter?
-- How can a function make your code more easily readable?
+- How can using a function make your code more easily readable?
-- How can a function make your code less error-prone?
+- How can using a function make your code less error-prone?

 ## Find the maximum of three numbers